Brief: This tutorial shows you how to install Arch Linux in easy-to-follow steps.

 It will take some time to download and install these packages.
 If the downloads get interrupted, no need to panic.
 You can run the above command once again and it resumed the download.

-I have added Vim and Nano text editor to the list because you’ll need to edit some files post installation.
+I have added Vim and Nano text editor to the list because you’ll need to edit some files post-installation.
+You can use anything you are comfortable with.

 Step 8: Configure the installed Arch system